pulumi/docs/content/docs/get-started/aws/modify-program.md

 const path = require("path");
 ```

-Next we will create a new bucket object on the lines right after creating the bucket itself.
+Next you will create a new bucket object on the lines right after creating the bucket itself.

 ```javascript
 const filePath = path.join(__dirname, "site", "index.html");